BERRIES FRESH FROM THE PLANT IN YOUR OWN BACKYARD

-- Berries are perfect for jams and jellies
+- Berries are sweet, flavorful and high quality

 - Hand Selected, Fresh from the Grower

 - Spacing: 3-4' apart

 Why plant Jewel Black Raspberry?

 Blackberries are the superfood of your backyard!
 Jewel Black Raspberries are just that - the jewels of berry growing!
 Considered one the largest black raspberry varieties with a glossy finish!
 The rich flavor and plump size make it hard to save some for jam making or pie baking!
 A winter-hardy treat and reliable grower; plant this jewel this spring and eat your weight in berries!